Build & Package Management

 There are two types of library based on how they are linked:

-• Static or archive library: This is a type of libraries that are combined into a single file.
+- Static or archive library: This is a type of libraries that are combined into a single file.
 It contains pre-compiled code, functions, classes, or variables that can be linked directly into an executable at compile time.
 When a static library is linked, the linker copies the pre-compiled code from the library into the final executable.
 This means that the compiled code from the library becomes a part of the executable.
-Static libraries are identified by .a format on Unix or .lib format on Windows.
+Static libraries are identified by

-• Dynamic or shared library: This library also contains pre-compiled code, but they are linked and loaded at runtime.
+format on Windows. - Dynamic or shared library: This library also contains pre-compiled code, but they are linked and loaded at runtime.
 Instead of copying the code into our executable, the linker creates references to the functions, classes, or variables in the dynamic library.
 This can reduce the size of our executable, but it requires the library to be present in the system.
-Dynamic libraries are identified by .so format on Unix or .dll format on Windows.
+Dynamic libraries are identified by

 Pre-compiled library like static and dynamic is called binary library.
 On the other hand, if the library is still in the form of source code, then it is source library.